gnarayan/WDmodel/README.md

 That analysis used custom IDL routines from Jay Holberg (U. Arizona) to infer DA intrinsic parameters and custom python code to fit the reddening parameters.
-This code is inteded to (significantly) improve on that analysis
+This code is intended to (significantly) improve on that analysis